 Both leaders reiterated their commitment to multilateral rules, which was seen as a jab at the U.S.

 U.S. business groups have widely criticized the Trump administration for fighting with its allies over trade, rather than trying to enlist them in a trade offensive against Beijing.

+“We have the potential to cement lasting change in China’s unfair trade practices and policies—and it would be a shame to squander it,” said Dean Garfield, chief executive of the Information Technology Industry Council.
 “We urge President Trump to delay this unnecessary escalation before more consumers and workers are harmed and instead make a concerted effort to build a coalition while he is in Europe this week and then negotiate with China to achieve tangible commitments.”